shradhaebi/ensembl-static/plants/species/Hordeum_vulgare/Hordeum_vulgare_assembly.md

 ### Assembly

-This is the assembly of cultivar Morex, a six-row malting variety.
 Construction of MorexV3 pseudomolecules proceeded in several steps:
 1) Canu assembly of PacBio circular consensus reads (27x coverage);
 2) scaffolding the Canu assembly with Bionano contigs;